-For the purpose of the Pitofsky Agreement, the term "cause" is defined as Mr. Pitofsky's: (i) conviction of, or plea of guilty or nolo contendere to, a felony or misdemeanor; (ii) engaging in willful neglect or willful misconduct in carrying out his duties under the agreement, which breach, if curable, remains uncured 15 days after written notice specifying such breach; (iii) breach of any representation, warranty, covenant or term of the agreement, including, among other things, a breach of written Company policy, which breach, if curable, remains uncured 21 days after written notice specifying such breach; (iv) act of fraud or dishonesty in the performance of his job duties; (v) intentional engaging in conduct which impacts negatively on the reputation or image of the Company, its affiliates, or any of their respective products; and/or (vi) use of or addiction to illegal drugs.
+For the purpose of the Pitofsky Agreement, the term "cause" means Mr. Pitofsky's: (i) conviction of, or plea of guilty or nolo contendere to, a felony or crime involving moral turpitude; (ii) engaging in willful neglect or willful misconduct in carrying out his duties under the Pitofsky Agreement, which breach, if curable, remains uncured 15 days after written notice specifying such breach; (iii) breach of any material representation, warranty, covenant or term of the Pitofsky Agreement, including, among other things, a breach of written Company policy, which breach, if curable, remains uncured 21 days after written notice specifying such breach; (iv) act of fraud or dishonesty in the performance of his job duties; (v) intentionally engaging in conduct which impacts negatively and materially on the reputation or image of the Company, its affiliates or any of their respective products; and/or (vi) use of or addiction to illegal drugs.